Accepting Herself & Finding Happiness

 It was hard to adjust to being at Solstice at first.
 But it wasn’t long before I started to like the structure, and it became easier and easier for me to work on myself there.
 Solstice is a small school, with a very well trained staff, and I realized pretty quickly they really cared about me and wanted to help me.

 One day I was sitting in the hall outside my room, ignoring everyone around me.
-One of the mentors came up to me and said she didn’t want to butt in, but wanted me to know that, even though I had to deal with my own problems, I didn’t have to do it alone.
-She and I became friends, and she helped me to come out of my shell and start to open up.
+One of the mentors came up to me and said they didn’t want to butt in, but wanted me to know that, even though I had to deal with my own problems, I didn’t have to do it alone.
+They and I became friends, and they helped me to come out of my shell and start to open up.
 The mentors came from a loving place– they are there to help us literally all the time, day or night.

 Caring & Compassion Helped Create Change